Zoobop/Zombie-Survival/index.md

   - Ability to swap between multiple equipped weapons and switch out different weapons via wallbuys and pickups
   - Ability to use a variety of equipment to inflict damage
-  - Crouching and proning for better recoil control
   - A point system for purchasing new weapons, doors, perks, and upgrades
   - Entity Stat System (ESS), a dynamic, fully networked, and simplistic stat system that is easy to modify and add to while being reusable and extensible.
 Most of the system       is integrated in a single component for ease of use.
   - Upgradable weapons via points at the upgrade station
-  - Weight of weapons impact sprint time and speed
-  - Multiplayer co-op
+  - Multiplayer co-op with up to 4 players

 A standard round-based zombie survival game that incorporates third person gunplay, resource management, and strategy to defending against impending doom.